browserengineering/book/book/accessibility.md

 browser that draws the outline no matter what.
-We can implement that by changing all of our `paint` methods to use `has_outline` instead of `is_focused` to draw the outline; focused elements will have an outline thanks to the browser stylesheet above:
+We can implement that by changing all of our `paint` methods to use `has_outline` instead of `is_focused` to draw the outline; focused elements will have an outline thanks to the browser style sheet above:

 ``` {.python}
 class LineLayout: